 using the Simulation Data Inspector using the

-In the MATLAB® Command Window, enter
+the MATLAB® Command Window.

-alpha, rad from the model to the Simulation
+alpha, rad to the Simulation Data Inspector,

-Data Inspector button arrow, and select Stream
+Data Inspector drop-down, and select Log

 In the Simulink® Editor, click the Simulation Data Inspector button to open the Simulation Data Inspector.